Reflections from the TB Vax ARM Webinar on the #Wins4TBVax

 Internationally, Brazil is working to prioritize TB within the G20 agenda following Indonesia’s 2022 call to action for financing TB.
 Brazil’s presidency health directive is to support the strengthening of inclusive and resilient healthcare systems and to promote health equity.
 This includes a proposed initiative to establish a regional production and innovation alliance among all G20 states to foster innovation and production of medical countermeasures, including vaccines.

 Regionally, Brazil is committed to developing local capabilities for healthcare production, reducing dependence on international markets.
-To this end, Brazil has partnered with WHO to establish and mRNA vaccine hub at its state-of-the-art research institution, Fiocruz.
+To this end, Brazil has partnered with WHO to establish an mRNA vaccine hub at its state-of-the-art research institution, Fiocruz.
 Domestically, Brazil is tackling TB and other socially determined diseases through inter-ministerial collaboration.
 For example, Brazil is planning a robust investment program to develop its national healthcare complex, including investments in the national development and production of vaccines and high-cost drugs.

 Brazil is also supporting dedicated efforts for TB vaccines, including as co-chair of the WHO TB Vaccine Accelerator Council.
 Further, Brazil is proudly hosting the 7th Global Forum on TB Vaccines at the Cidade das Arte in Rio de Janeiro from 8-10 October.
 The theme Driving innovation from discovery to access speaks to Brazil’s commitment to making health innovations accessible.